 Sometimes a salad is just chopping and mixing with lemon juice.
-Like this salad.
+Like this one.
 Add olives for a salty pop against all that clean, crisp, fresh fennel and parsley.
 Get our Fennel, Parsley, and Celery Salad recipe.

 Glazed carrots are great, and simply steamed or roasted asparagus is ace, but consider a couple more unusual partners for your main dish (fish or not).

-Crusty on the outside, soft and airy in the middle, this slightly smoky soufflé works as a side dish at East brunch or a main course for Easter dinner.
+Crusty on the outside, soft and airy in the middle, this slightly smoky soufflé works as a side dish at Easter brunch or a main course for Easter dinner.
 Get our Smoked Cheddar Soufflé recipe.